On Isomorphisms between Certain Yetter-Drinfel'd Hopf Algebras: Isomorphisms of Yetter-Drinfel'd Hopf algebras

-Suppose now that~$\zeta$ is a primitive fourth root of unity, and denote by~$A'' \deq A_\xi$ the analogous algebra of the second family, defined with a non-primitive fourth root of unity~$\xi = \pm 1$.
-For practically the same reason given in Paragraph~\ref{IsomFirstZetaOne}, these two Yetter-Drinfel'd Hopf algebras are not isomorphic: Under the action of the group, both contain precisely one orbit of length~$4$ consisting of group-like elements.
-We have just seen in the proof of the preceding proposition that these group-like elements have all the same square, so it follows from~\cite{KaSo2}, Lem.~3.1, p.~109 that the group-like elements in this orbit have order exactly~$8$ in the case of~$A$ and order exactly~$4$ in the case of~$A''$.
-We therefore have the following analogue of Theorem~\ref{IsomFirstZetaOne} for the second family of Yetter-Drinfel'd Hopf algebras: \begin{thm} If~$\zeta$ and~$\xi$ are two distinct fourth roots of unity, the Yetter-Drinfel'd Hopf algebras~$A_\zeta$ and~$A_\xi$ are not isomorphic. \end{thm}

-In the case of the second family, the argument just used relied on~\cite{KaSo2}, Lem.~3.1, in which the roles of the primitive and the non-primitive fourth roots of unity are reversed in comparison to~\cite{KaSo2}, Lem.~2.1: For the second family, we have~$y^4 = x^2$ if~$\zeta$ is primitive, so that~$y^8 = 1$.
+If~$\zeta$ is a primitive fourth root of unity and~$\xi = \pm 1$ is not, one can alternatively argue as in Paragraph~\ref{IsomFirstZetaOne}: Under the action of the group, both~$A$ and~$A'$ contain precisely one orbit of length~$4$ consisting of group-like elements.
+We have just seen in the preceding proof that these group-like elements have all the same square, so it follows from~\cite{KaSo2}, Lem.~3.1, p.~109 that the group-like elements in this orbit have order exactly~$8$ in the case of~$A$ and order exactly~$4$ in the case of~$A'$.
+Note that in this lemma, the roles of the primitive and the non-primitive fourth roots of unity are reversed in comparison to~\cite{KaSo2}, Lem.~2.1: For the second family, we have~$y^4 = x^2$ if~$\zeta$ is primitive, so that~$y^8 = 1$.
 Again, there is a stronger relation: \begin{prop} If~$\zeta$ is primitive, we have

 \end{prop} \begin{pf} As just mentioned, we have $y^4 = x^2$.
 As a consequence of the defining relation $y^2 = \frac{\K}{2}(\zeta 1 + x - \zeta x^2 + x^3)$, we therefore have

 which implies that $y^6 - y^2 = - \zeta 1 + \zeta x^2 = - \zeta 1 + \zeta y^4$.